maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * Sort out the "addrow" problem.
 (See issue #333)
 * Add support for matrices with floating point entries, and testing numerical accuracy.
 * Add a base N check to the numeric input.
+* Add in full parser, to address issue #324.